 Arils from 1 pomegranate

-2 inch ginger piece, minced
+2-inch ginger piece, minced

-In a pan, roast the pecans, almonds, walnuts in a bit of ghee until they emanate an appetizing aroma.
+In a pan, roast the pecans, almonds, and walnuts in a bit of ghee until they emanate an appetizing aroma.

 Top it off with the roasted nuts – pecans, almonds, walnuts and have this wholesome and scrumptious pomegranate and pear green salad for lunch or dinner as a healthy starter.